NWTC/datatools/README.md

-# io
+# datatools

-Repository hosting python code developed at NWTC to handle input/output of commonly used file formats.
+Repository hosting python code developed at NWTC for data processing, for example, input/output of commonly used file formats.

+Code-dependent outputs are organized into submodules:

+* datatools.SOWFA
+* datatools.FAST
+* etc.

+Helper scripts to be run from the command line that utilize these tools will live in datatools/utilities

 Acknowledgment
 ==============
 If you use this code as part of any published research, please acknowledge the ``NWTC Open Source Wind Research Repositories (OSWRR)``.

 Guidelines
 ==============